A high-fidelity numerical study on the propulsive performance of pitching flexible plates: Conclusions

 \section{Conclusions}

 We systematically explored the effect of flexibility and trailing edge shape on the propulsive performance of pitching flexible plates with a fixed actuated frequency.
 Based on the variation of the structural motions and the propulsive performance, three distinctive flapping motion regimes were classified as a function of flexibility, namely (i) low bending stiffness $K_B^{low}$, (ii) moderate bending stiffness $K_B^{moderate}$ near resonance, and (iii) high bending stiffness $K_B^{high}$.
 To examine the role of flexibility, the frequency ratio $f^*$ between the natural frequency of the flexible plate immersed in the unsteady flow and the pitching frequency was calculated.
 A combined SP-DMD method was employed to correlate the flow features and the structural motions.
 By examining the flapping dynamics and the flow features, we found that the maximum mean thrust was achieved about $f^* \approx 1$ corresponding to resonance.
-The large passive deformation governed by the flexibility effect can redistribute the pressure gradient to enhance thrust generation.
+The large passive deformation governed by the flexibility effect can redistribute the pressure gradient to enhance the thrust generation.
 The optimal propulsive efficiency was observed for flexible plates with moderate passive deformation around $f^*$=1.54.
 Since maintaining the large passive deformation under the resonance condition required more input power, the efficiency was reduced compared to the system at a higher $K_B$ value.
-The convex shape can help improve the mean thrust within $K_B^{moderate}$ and $K_B^{high}$ regimes, and achieve the optimal efficiency at low and high $K_B$ values.
+Based on the configurations undertaken in this work, the convex shape can help improve the mean thrust within $K_B^{moderate}$ and $K_B^{high}$ regimes, and achieve the optimal efficiency at low and high $K_B$ values.
 The rectangular shape has shown the largest mean thrust at low $K_B$ values, and was the most efficient propulsive system near resonance.
 The concave shape presented the poorest propulsive performance within the studied $K_B$ range.
 We employed a momentum-based thrust evaluation method to quantitatively examine the contributions of the evolution of the vortical structures to the produced thrust forces.
 Typically, the instantaneous maximum thrust was achieved when the vortex detached from the trailing edge.
-From the perspective of unsteady momentum transfer, the reason was attributed to the large rate of change of the fluid momentum by the accelerating plate and the momentum convection process.
-The moderate flexibility near the resonance can greatly accelerate the surrounding fluid, thereby imparting more momentum to the fluid to enhance thrust generation.
+From the perspective of the unsteady momentum transfer, the reason was attributed to the large rate of change of the fluid momentum by the accelerating plate and the momentum convection process.
+The moderate flexibility near the resonance can greatly accelerate the surrounding fluid, thereby imparting more momentum to the fluid to enhance the thrust generation.
 The convex shape can generate vortical structures with higher velocities due to the longer local chord at the midspan location.
 Thus, the wake containing more momentum was convected downstream to improve the produced thrust.
 To shed light on the drag-thrust transition mechanism, we examined the variation of the decomposed thrust terms as functions of flexibility and trailing edge shape.
 By adjusting the flexibility value to make $f^*$ close to 1, the mean momentum convection was enhanced to promote the transition from drag to thrust.
 The increase of the trailing edge angle can further help the momentum convection process to broaden the range of flexibility that can generate positive mean thrust.
-This fundamental mechanism offered an effective way to design an optimal propulsion system with flexible wings.
-Some passive or active control methods can be used to transfer more momentum to the fluid to enhance the thrust generation and propulsive performance.
+Trough the investigation of the generated thrust force due to the added mass effect, we found that the moderate flexibility corresponding to resonance can enhance the added mass thrust.
+The non-flat trailing edge shape has more contributions to the added mass thrust, compared to the rectangular shape with the same area.